iheredia/kaleidoscope/README.md

 		'makeSquare',
 		'mirrorTopRight',
 		'kaleidoscope',
-		'generateMirrorV'
+		'duplicateMirrorV'
 	])
-	# expoert the images as a video
+	# export the images as a video
 	pattern.toVideo(outputPath="output.mpg")

 For reference: